thaskoo/codeX_ReleaseOneNarrativeWorkbook/README.md

 ##Node school

-Here are some [background information](NodeBackground.md) of concepts about Node JS.
+Here are some [background information](NodeBackground.md) about some Node JS concepts.

-Now upgrade your knowledge about NodeJS by doing this tutorial: [Node Tutorial](node-tutorial/README.md) - you can track your progress through the tutorial by checking how many of the unit tests are passing.
+Now do this [Node Tutorial](node-tutorial/README.md) - you can track your progress through by checking how many of the unit tests are passing.

 #Try this